ted-dino/front-end-developer/weather-app/README.md

 - [Import image dynamically in React component](https://stackoverflow.com/questions/53775936/import-image-dynamically-in-react-component#:~:text=8-,for,-anyone%20looking%20for)
 - [How can I pass an SVG and some markup as a React prop?](https://stackoverflow.com/questions/57929557/how-can-i-pass-an-svg-and-some-markup-as-a-react-prop#:~:text=here's%20a%20working%20example%20of%20that%20setup%3A%20)
 - [Converting wind direction in angles to text words](https://stackoverflow.com/questions/7490660/converting-wind-direction-in-angles-to-text-words/7490772#:~:text=38-,here,-'s%20a%20javascript)
+- [How to Use the Geolocation API in Your React App](https://javascript.plainenglish.io/how-to-use-the-geolocation-api-in-your-react-app-54e87c9c6c94#:~:text=by%20the%20way!)-,the,-App.js%20file)

 ## Contact